-This question gets to critical components of both temperament and problem solving skills.
+This question gets to critical components of both temperament and problem-solving skills.
 Find out how they react, who they blame, and what they do going forward.

 You may or may not care about Google’s guidelines, but every SEO has an opinion on them.
-You want to find out if their adherence to Google’s guidelines will be a hindrance or a help to the work you want done.
+You want to find out if their adherence to Google’s guidelines will be a hindrance or a help to the work you want to be done.

 Where your candidate falls in that spectrum will provide additional insight into their thinking and how they operate.

 How did you determine it was penalized and what did you do to fix it?

-Almost every SEO has come across a site that has fallen into a Google penalty.
+Almost every SEO pro has come across a site that has fallen into a Google penalty.
 The candidate’s answer to this question will help you learn more about their assessment skills as well as their ability to fix other people’s problems.

 Don’t worry if they have.
 Getting penalized may have been a turning point in their career… or it may have been just another day at the job.

-Find out what the candidate has done in such circumstances, both to reverse a site penalty and to prevent it from happening again.
+The important part here is what the candidate has done in such circumstances, both to reverse a site penalty and to prevent it from happening again.
 Use that information to assess their risk to your company.

 Aside from getting a site penalized (if that is the case), the candidate should be able to be honest about a truly embarrassing screw-up.

 This question should be easy for them to answer so you want to look at the depth of the candidate’s success.
 See if it’s truly something worth getting excited about.

 Ultimately, you want to make sure the candidate is looking at metrics that truly matter and make a difference rather than superficial metrics that just help them feel good about themselves.

 Aside from the site audit you may have asked for above, you want to get a hold of other reports the candidate has put together for clients or their bosses.

 This is a telling question.
 There is no wrong answer, but it can tell you a lot about the candidates’ mentality and how they work.